tfgg/yournextmep/_candidates/eu2014/libdem/bill-newton-dunn.md

 person: bill-newton-dunn
 region: east-midlands
 party: libdem
-title: East Midlands - Liberal Democrats - Bill Newton Dunn
+title: Bill Newton Dunn is running for MEP in East Midlands for the Liberal Democrats
 incumbent: true
 ---